Our Genealogical Helper for Washingtonville ...

 Unfortunately, we don't know of a website for Washingtonville.
 If you can help, please contact us through our Feedback Page.

-If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Washingtonville.
-Since we usually use Google Maps for our own planning, we've provided the following link for your convenience: Google Map and Driving Directions starting from Washingtonville
+If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Washingtonville.
+Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from Washingtonville

 Our distance measurements begin at a specific point in Washingtonville.
 The point that we are using is located at these GPS coordinates - Latitude: 40.8990, Longitude: -80.7677 [Map].
-The coordinates for Washingtonville have been provided by the Geographic Names Information System (GNIS).
+In this case, the coordinates for Washingtonville have been provided by the Geographic Names Information System (GNIS).

 - Return to Citation